supfors/c2cw_shelf_sync/README.md

 * The script does not touch shelves for which no corresponding tag(name) is found in the calibre database.
 * The script removes books from a shelf when you remove a tag from a book in calibre.
 (Previous note also applies here)
 * The first calibre-web login after the initial sync may take some time.
+* The shelves are assigned to the user with user_id 1.
+Locate 'user_id' in the script and modify it according to your user ID.
+(Your user ID can also be found in the URL when you navigate to Settings > Users > <your user>.)